-The term “marketing engineering” was first used in Gary Lilien’s book The Age of Marketing Engineering to describe the process that marketers use in applying knowledge-based data to making marketing decisions.
+The term “marketing engineering” was first used in Gary Lilien’s book The Age of Marketing Engineering to describe the process that marketers use in applying knowledge-based data to make marketing decisions.
 Its goal is to use computer decision models and information technologies to improve marketing efficiency and effectiveness.
-Companies are collecting more marketing data than ever before and marketing technology is advancing at an increasing rate.
+Companies are collecting more marketing data than ever before, and marketing technology is advancing at an increasing rate.
 Marketing engineering is becoming a more valuable tool for helping marketing managers to make more informed marketing decisions based on constantly changing environmental factors.

 Let’s dive into using marketing engineering to make more informed marketing decisions.